 Dr. Martin Luther King, Jr. (January 15, 1929 - April 4, 1968)

 On April 16, 1963, Dr. Martin Luther King, Jr. wrote this letter from the Birmingham jail, where he was imprisoned for leading nonviolent demonstrations against segregation, The letter was written long-hand, drawing on his extensive knowledge of philosophy and theology.
 It was his response to a public statement of concern issued by eight white religious leaders of the South.
 Click here for the PDF version of King's letter.

 Dr. King, who was born in 1929, did his undergraduate work at Morehouse College.
 He attended the integrated Cozer Theological Seminary in Chester, Pennsylvania, one of six black students and the president of his class.
 He then won a fellowship to Boston University for his Ph.D.
-Later, Dr. King taught a philosophy class at Morehouse College; you can view his Philosophy Syllabus here.
+Later, Dr. King taught a philosophy class at Morehouse College; you can view his Philosophy Syllabus here (as well as his final exam).

 From a Jail Cell